south iceland & golden circle

 Black sand beaches, geysers, waterfalls, glaciers & volcanoes... few places on earth feature so many natural treasures .

-South Iceland has a diverse and magnificent natural environment filled with a marvelous scenery that is easy to access and experience all year round.
+South Iceland has a diverse and magnificent natural environment filled with marvellous scenery that is easy to access and experience all year round.
 South Iceland’s coast is known for its spectacular waterfalls, glaciers, beaches, glacier lagoons, mountains, volcanoes, and nature reserves.
+You also get to visit the Golden Circle!
 Not only are there natural attractions in the area, there are also various charming villages.
 If you are looking for an adventure not far from Reykjavik, the South Coast offers a fantastic option filled with geysers, hot springs, waterfalls, glaciers, volcanoes and even a UNESCO site!

 Land of VolcanoesNow we are in the volcanic zone where fire and ash reign.
 South Iceland is the area that is most accessible from Reykjavík and is home to some of Iceland´s most incredible sites including stunning volcanic formations and some of Iceland´s biggest natural attractions.
 Hekla, Iceland´s biggest volcano, the famous Eyjafjallajökull which erupted in 2010, and Vatnajökull, the world´s biggest fault, can be found in South Iceland.
 This area is also where the biggest volcanic eruption in recorded history took place as well as where the last volcanic island emerged.

 Lively South CoastThe south is also Iceland's most densely populated region, so if you are looking for a good time this is probably the best place to find it.
 The south of Iceland has several towns and villages; each has its own style, charm, and points of interest.
 Many towns offer a variety of shops, services, restaurants and quick bite food places.
 Because most towns are close to the main route, getting to them is both easy and enjoyable.